Venice Biennale: 1974–1998

-1999–present
+1999–2019

 The 48th and 49th editions, in 1999 and 2001, were directed by Harald Szeemann.
 These editions had a larger representation of artists from Asia and Eastern Europe and young artists and expanded the show into several newly restored spaces of the Arsenale.

-In 1999 a new sector was created for live shows: DMT (Dance Music Theatre).
+The inaugural Venice International Festival of Contemporary Dance (Biennale Danza) was held in 1999.

 The 50th edition, 2003, directed by Francesco Bonami, had a record number of seven co-curators involved, including Hans Ulrich Obrist, Catherine David, Igor Zabel, Hou Hanru and Massimiliano Gioni.

 The 51st edition of the Biennale opened in June 2005, curated, for the first time by two women, Maria de Corral and Rosa Martinez.
 De Corral organized "The Experience of Art" which included 41 artists, from past masters to younger figures.
 Rosa Martinez took over the Arsenale with "Always a Little Further."
 Drawing on "the myth of the romantic traveler" her exhibition involved 49 artists, ranging from the elegant to the profane.

 In 2007, Robert Storr became the first director from the United States to curate the Biennale (the 52nd), with a show entitled Think with the Senses – Feel with the Mind.
 Art in the Present Tense.

 Swedish curator Daniel Birnbaum was artistic director of the 2009 edition entitled "Fare Mondi // Making Worlds".